 - GI mess kit spoon salt

 Preparation: Scald cornmeal with enough boiling water to make a stiff batter, then add bacon drippings and salt.
-Shape into pones, leaving the imprint of four fingers across top.
-Place batter on the cleaned, greased blade of an entrenching tool and set up next to fire to bake.
+Shape into pones, leaving the imprint of four fingers across the top.
+Place batter on the cleaned, greased blade of an entrenching tool and set up next to the fire to bake.

 - 2 cups cornmeal